mpataki/ansible-ha-nginx/README.md

 - `proxies` is a list of objects following the form below, each of which describe subdomain configuration.
   - In addition, nginx will handle SSL termination and redirection from http to https.
   - The optional `allowed_cidr` key will make nginx enforce that traffic to this subdomain must come from the provided cidr block.
 The example below only allows the subdomain to be accessed from the local network.
+- `cluster-proxies`
+  - This follows the same symantics as `proxies` but is extended to handle load balancing and health checks.
+Find an example below.

 Ex:
 ```yaml